Tetrahedron: Circumcenter

 The circumcenter of a tetrahedron can be found as intersection of three bisector planes.
 A bisector plane is defined as the plane centered on, and orthogonal to an edge of the tetrahedron.

 With this definition, the circumcenter C of a tetrahedron with vertices x_{0},x_{1},x_{2},x_{3} can be formulated as matrix-vector product:

 In contrast to the centroid, the circumcenter may not always lay on the inside of a tetrahedron.

 Analogously to an obtuse triangle, the circumcenter is outside of the object for an obtuse tetrahedron.

-Centroid

-The tetrahedron's center of mass computes as the arithmetic mean of its four vertices, see Centroid.

-Faces

-The sum of the areas of any three faces is greater than the area of the fourth face.

 Integer tetrahedra

 There exist tetrahedra having integer-valued edge lengths, face areas and volume.
 These are called Heronian tetrahedra.
 One example has one edge of 896, the opposite edge of 990 and the other four edges of 1073; two faces are isosceles triangles with areas of 436800 and the other two are isosceles with areas of 47120, while the volume is 124185600.

 A tetrahedron can have integer volume and consecutive integers as edges, an example being the one with edges 6, 7, 8, 9, 10, and 11 and volume 48.